volkerdobler/insertnums/README.md

 5
 ```

-A special sequence of integers is the random sequence.
+A special sequence of integers is a random sequence.
 Insertnums can do this easily with the option **r{UNTIL}** option.
-_UNTIL_ is either an integer or a plus-char followed by an integer.
+_UNTIL_ is either an integer or a plus-char, followed by an integer.
 Without a plus-char the integer determines the maximal value in the random range.
 If a plus-char is used, the _UNTIL_ value will be added to the start value (details syntax see below).

-You want to include 5 random number between 15 and 25 (including both).
+You want to include 5 random numbers between 15 and 25 (including both).
 Type the following: `15r25` (or alternative `15r+10`).

 Example (5 multi-lines are selected):